libbpf/blazesym/README.md

 	blazesym_free(symbolizer);
 ```

-`struct sym_src_cfg` describes a binary, a symbol file, a shared
+`struct sym_src_cfg` describes a binary, symbol file, shared
-object, a kernel, or a process.
-In this example, it uses a `struct sym_src_cfg`
+object, kernel, or process.
+This example uses a `struct sym_src_cfg`
 instance with [`blazesym_src_type::SRC_T_PROCESS`] type to
 describe a process.
-BlazeSym will figure out all loaded
+BlazeSym deciphers all the loaded
-ELF files of the process and load symbol and DWARF information from
+ELF files of the process and loads symbols and DWARF information from
 them to perform symbolization.

 ### Link C programs

-You should include “blazesym.h” in a C program in order to call
+You should include `“blazesym.h”` in a C program to call
 BlazeSym.
-Check the “Build” section to generate "blazesym.h".
+Refer to the “Build” section to generate `"blazesym.h"`.

 You also need the following arguments to link against BlazeSym.